 According to the Tasmanian police, 11 Tasmanians lost over \$35,000 to puppy scams just in the first 9 months of 2020.
 Yet what we have seen publicly so far is only the tip of the iceberg.

 The RSPCA takes at least one a call a day from members of the public concerned about a possible puppy scam.
-As dogs become harder and harder to obtain, this problem will worsen.
+Many of the people have been scammed - often for many thousands of dollars.
+As dogs become harder and harder to obtain, this problem is worsening.